Alzheimer's and Dementia - A Caregiver and Clinician Perspective

 The experts said this was the correct answer.
 They didn't say that hearing this questions from the man you love would feel like a knife in your heart.

--- An excert from Stop and Smell the Garbage: A Caregiver's Story of Survival,
+-- An excerpt from Stop and Smell the Garbage: A Caregiver's Story of Survival

 DMU faculty, staff, students, residents, and the medical community.